RodCyb3Dev/weather_app/README.md

 * The developers are still keen to run the app and its pipeline on their own computers.
 Share the development files for the container by using volumes, and make sure the containers are started with a command enabling hot reload.

-### WeatherApp-api - Dockerized
+### Weatherapp - Dockerized
 Final result - uses Docker

-1. run `npm install`
-2. Make sure you have docker installed and running on your computer
+1. Make sure you have docker installed and running on your computer
-3. Run `docker-compose up` ( you may have to run `docker-compose up --build` for the first setup phase)
+2. Run `docker-compose up` ( you may have to run `docker-compose up --build` for the first setup phase)
-4. You must add your own API key in the `docker-compose.yml` file under environment to connect to OpenWeatherMap API.
+3. You must add your own API key in the `docker-compose.yml` file under environment to connect to OpenWeatherMap API.
-5. You will also need to update Line 9 in backend/src/index.js to your client app port (i.e. 3001)
+4. You will also need to update Line 9 in backend/src/index.js to your client app port (i.e. 3001)

 **Important:** if you are getting conflict erros, you should run `docker stop <container name>` that is already running in the background.
 **Important:** if you are getting other erros, you should run `docker-compose down` to bring everything down, and start over.

 To access backend's bash:
-Run `docker-compose exec weatherapp-backend bash`
+Run `docker-compose exec <container name> bash`

 To access frontend's bash:
-Run `docker-compose exec weatherapp-frontend bash`
+Run `docker-compose exec <container name> bash`

 You can grab OpenWeatherMap API key [here](http://openweathermap.org/)

-### Node and React development
+### Node Express and React development *The app has been re-designed.

 *Node and React applications are highly popular technologies.
 Understanding them will give you an advantage in front- and back-end development projects.*